littleigloo/Generamba-Template-Catalog/README.md

 # Generamba-Template-Catalog

+### Overview

-A shared catalog for Generamba Templates
+It's a shared catalog of templates for [Generamba](https://github.com/rambler-digital-solutions/Generamba) code generator.

+**Generamba** is a code generator made for working with Xcode.

+The detailed information about a template structure is available in [Generamba Wiki](https://github.com/rambler-digital-solutions/Generamba/wiki/Template-Structure).